 • Sort: Sort your runs alphabetically in ascending or descending order depending on your needs.
 Click on the arrow down icon inside any of the column headers and select 'Sort A to Z' or 'Sort Z to A'.

 • Grouping: Group your runs by specific criteria for a clearer overview.
-Choose from options like operator, site, strain, or other any run data from the list.
+Choose from options like operator, site, strain, or any other run property from the list.
 Bulk select grouped runs by clicking the checkbox next to the group label.

 • Table Layout: Tailor your run directory view by adding or removing columns.
 Change the column order by dragging-and-dropping.
 Take advantage of the 'Add Similarities'/'Add differences' feature to quickly compare run data across highlighted runs.

 • Saved Views: Save your run directory configuration for a more streamlined and reproducible data analysis experience.
 Apply filter settings and adjust the table layout followed by pressing 'Save'.
-Select a profile from the dropdown menu to restore a previously built view.
-Run directory profiles are available for the entire organization.
+Select a view from the dropdown to restore a previously built configuration.
+Views can be shared with teammates via the 'Share' option in the view dropdown, which copies a direct URL to the current view.

 • Aggregations and Units: Choose between a variety of aggregation settings for timeseries metrics (e.g. Mean, Last, Maximum, Minimum, etc.).
 Use the built-in unit conversion tool to quickly change between available unit options (e.g. mL/min to L/h).